henspace/text2lesson-docs/docs/formatting/add-images.md

 If you use any images in your lessons, you obviously need to make sure you have permission to use and distribute the images.
-You will often find that for free images, you need to provide attribution. _Text2Lesson_ allows you to add attribution details to the title.
-Note that _Text2Lesson_ can produce the attributions automatically for images if you [use Wikimedia Commons](using-wikimedia-commons.md).
+You will often find that for free images, you need to provide attribution. _RapidQandA_ allows you to add attribution details to the title.
+Note that _RapidQandA_ can produce the attributions automatically for images if you [use Wikimedia Commons](using-wikimedia-commons.md).

 The extended title contains a number of elements